michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 WHERE x.time::DATE <@ cost_range
 ORDER BY time, cost_type, cost_kind
 ```

+The `$__from` and `$__to` are Grafana macros.
+They are replaced during execution with numbers representing selected time boundaries.

 Having data, let’s clean up series names:

 ![|602x116](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdG9lC3kyLSYbRrKGfTkM5o1bNL6SDwbm6biPmHRULhmvkt_keE-G1HvCh9vA4ks--N8cA3HjEs89woxhliKq5-Py11He7IvQArsyINicXYkAbjPZRql7EzS-97nB04XP5lZQyocg?key=lxjGOMoRy8aXFNM_LTsRQxoa)

 ## Energy Price

 It gets more interesting now.
 Let’s create a chart showing prices of purchased, injected and avoided energy.
 The first two are obvious.
-The latter is the energy that could have been purchased having an FVA installed.
+The latter is the energy that could have been purchased with no FVA installed.
 At the end, injected and avoided energy both contribute to the ROI.

 ![|602x228](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdhGigI-d2MloVMLeqpBxQ04bazPrKBNJOt16fzO7KW3ExlAmzis33Kvs1sZdy8qf7PMDWL6YT3V89aA9krWyMRGevpYPNvcqYN1mO-zDg_oMlPHVObSNE91rEZYtiDRzzoBqUqqw?key=lxjGOMoRy8aXFNM_LTsRQxoa)